 California Solar Overview

-Thanks to a combination of good average sun exposure, expensive electricity rates, and favorable state solar policies, California is one of the best places in the U.S. to install a solar energy system.
+Thanks to a combination of good average sun exposure, expensive electricity rates, and favorable state solar policies, the solar industry in California is booming and the state is one of the best places in the U.S. to install a solar energy system.
 Home and business owners can get an excellent return by installing residential solar panels in the Golden State.

 Because of this, California has the largest solar market in the nation; currently, more than $42 billion has been invested in solar power in California alone and approximately 16 percent of the state’s energy is supplied by solar.

 However, despite the success of solar energy in California to date, there is still a significant amount of work to be done; the state has a lofty goal to produce 100 percent of its electricity from renewable sources by 2045.

 In an effort to help meet this goal, the California Energy Commission voted unanimously in mid-2018 to require all new California homes to have solar panels installed when they’re built beginning in 2020.

 Here's an at-a-glance description of the current benefits and drawbacks of switching to solar in California:

 - High electricity prices = more savings with solar